michelleurrea/express-apis-darksky/readme.md

 3. Install the Geocoder node module from npm

-`npm install geocoder`
+`npm install simple-geocoder`

 4. Require Geocoder in index.js

 This is the package we're going to use to figure out latitude-longitude coordinates for the location or address the user typed.
-Check out the [documentation for geocoder](https://www.npmjs.com/package/geocoder).
+Check out the [documentation for simple-geocoder](https://www.npmjs.com/package/simple-geocoder).

 All we really need from geocoder is the `geocode()` function.
 We'll feed it the data that the user entered and (hopefully) get back some coordinates!